Roy-lab/clade-specific_gene_sets/de-novo_clustering/README.md

 ### Requirement 7: input parameters
->-threshold: parameter for hierarchical clustering branch length cutting point, controls number of output cluster sets
+>- threshold: parameter for hierarchical clustering branch length cutting point, controls number of output cluster sets
->-min_set_size: parameter for minimum size number of the output sets (*e.g.* 5), filters out very small cluster sets less than this number
+>- min_set_size: parameter for minimum size number of the output sets (*e.g.* 5), filters out very small cluster sets less than this number
->-max_missing_allow: parameter for maximum number of missing allowance, means *how many missing values are allowed in a OG tree*.
+>- max_missing_allow: parameter for maximum number of missing allowance, means *how many missing values are allowed in a OG tree*.
 About missing values, see the description in matrix.txt (requirement 2) above

 ### 3. OUTPUT